CfSOtago/GREENGridData/README.md

 Guide to folders:

- * data - misc data (not the research data)
+ * data - external data used in data cleaning and processing (*not* the research data);
- * dataProcessing - r scripts to process data and generate data quality reports (requires access to the original study data)
+ * dataProcessing - R scripts to process data and generate data quality reports.
+These will not run without access to the original study data but you can review them to understand why the anonymised data looks the way it does;
- * docs - the data archive documentation published via [githhub pages](https://dataknut.github.io/nzGREENGridDataR/)
+ * docs - the data archive documentation published via [githhub pages](https://dataknut.github.io/nzGREENGridDataR/);
- * examples - r script examples to show how the clean anonymised data can be analysed
+ * examples - R script examples to show how the clean anonymised data can be analysed;
- * includes - .Rmd files use in report generation
+ * includes - .Rmd files used in report generation;
- * makeDocs - contains a makefile and a .Rmd file to produce the most recent versions of the data documentation
+ * makeDocs - makefile and .Rmd files used to produce the most recent versions of the data documentation;
- * man - r package documentation (auto-created using [roxygen](https://cran.r-project.org/web/packages/roxygen2/) - do not touch!)
+ * man - R package documentation (auto-created using [roxygen](https://cran.r-project.org/web/packages/roxygen2/) - do not touch!);
- * R - r code implementing the package functions
+ * R - R code implementing the package functions.

 ## Data Access